 The school-age care program is a facility-based program that cares for children ages 6 to 12 years old.
 The SAC programs provide school-year care, including before- and after-school care and coverage for parents during scheduled school breaks and school-year vacations.
 These programs also provide summer camp.
 The cost is based on total family income.

-Explore the wide range of Department of Defense-approved youth and teen resources which can help your child make friends, stay active and develop new skills.
+Explore the wide range of Defense Department-approved youth and teen resources which can help your child make friends, stay active and develop new skills.

 Military OneSource specialty consultations enable parents to speak to specialists with various areas of expertise, including adoption, education, special needs and more.
 They include the New MilParent specialty consultation, designed for expectant parents and parents of children up to the age of 5 which provides support for a wide range of parenting issues.

 If it takes a village to raise a child, you’re in luck as a service member.
 Your military community offers you a broad range of resources and services to help you be the best parent you can be.
 Contact Military OneSource today with any questions.
-Call 800-342-9647, use OCONUS dialing options or live chat with a parenting consultant.
+Call 800-342-9647, view overseas calling options or live chat to schedule a free and confidential parenting consultation.